NathanKr/next.js-navigation-from-progress/README.md

 <h2>open issue</h2>
 <ul>
-    <li>working on production not development --> looks like that the Rootlayout is not created for every page in develoment , just once.
+    <li>working on production not development --> looks like that the Rootlayout is not created for every page in develoment , just once (seems that it relate to fast refresh that is done).
 On production it is created for each page as expected.
 I assume in development this is done to save development run time</li>
     <li>why i get hydration error in development ->because of gramerly extension in firefox. it worked in chrome and in firefox with gramerly disabled also </li>
     <li>why i need to put children in dependency array --> because if children not there why should it re-render</li>
     <li>why i need to use useEffect in Layoout component and not enough in loader</li>